khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 <div class="gl-display-grid gl-grid-template-columns-2 gl-gap-7 gl-mb-11">
   <div class="md">

-## Neutral palette
+### Neutral

-The neutral palette is primarily used within components to help differentiate hierarchy.
+Neutrals are primarily used for surfaces and within components to help differentiate hierarchy.
 Use shades of gray as backgrounds, borders, and shadows to emphasize areas or set them apart.

 <color-palette
     background-class-prefix="c-background-"